-Public managers should respond to societal demands and fulfill public interest.
+Police agencies should respond to societal demands and fulfill public interest.
 However, there are often multiple and conflicting demands where pursuing one comes at the expense of the other(s).
-For example, in policing, aggressive stop and frisk may contribute to crime control to an extent yet may escalate racial profiling and undermine social equity.
+For example, aggressive stop and frisk may contribute to crime control to an extent while escalating racial profiling.

-- Describe the dilemma in greater depth for an overview. - Identify a situation of the dilemma in the policy area of your interest (extra points if you identify a situation other than the examples above given by the instructor). - Explain how the dilemma shows that public organizations cannot be managed like private businesses. - Suggest your own ideas to help resolve the dilemma and discuss potential barriers to the implementation of your ideas.
+- Describe the dilemma in greater depth for an overview. - Identify a situation of the dilemma in practice (extra points if you identify a situation other than the examples above given by the instructor). - Explain how the dilemma shows that police agencies cannot be managed like private businesses. - Suggest your own ideas to help resolve the dilemma and discuss potential barriers to the implementation of your ideas.